 Approximately 2 weeks before the residency start date, please watch your Walden email for a message with the subject line “Important Message Regarding Mandatory Title IX Online Training (Thinking About It)”.
 This message contains your link to complete the required training course named “Thinking About It”.

-You can reserve your advising appointment time(s) beginning 9 days prior to the first day of your face-to-face residency (Exception: PhD Psychology students attending BAYR residencies).
+You can reserve your advising appointment time(s) beginning 9 days prior to the first day of your face-to-face residency/skills lab/pre-practicum experience (Exceptions: PhD Psychology students attending BAYR residencies and EdD Advanced students attending virtual residencies).

-Follow the instructions in your residency registration confirmation email to schedule your face-to-face advising appointment(s) for the days/times you will be at the residency.
+Follow the instructions in your residency registration confirmation email to schedule your fadvising appointment(s) for the days/times you will be attending the residency/skills lab/pre-practicum experience.
 Appointment times are listed in the local time zone of the residency location.
-Advising meeting locations for face-to-face residencies will be posted in the Residency App.
+Advising meeting locations for face-to-face events will be posted in the Residency App.

 Plan to get the most out of your advising appointments by bringing your plan of study, your resume/vita, your research and/or library questions, etc.